UWB-ACM/Hackathon-Docs-2020/_docs/collaboration.md

 [Get Discord here](https://discordapp.com/) and [join our event server here](https://discord.gg/EDBbxmt).
 #### Zoom
-A software that that allows for the creation of meeting rooms, direct messaging, screen sharing, and whiteboards to draw notes on.
+Zoom is videoconferencing software that that allows for the creation of meeting rooms, direct messaging, screen sharing, and whiteboards to draw notes on.
 It can be good for giving one-sided speeches, or group conversations.
 Zoom Pro is free for UWB students.
 This software does not retain a history of your messages.

 [Get Zoom here!](https://zoom.us/)
 #### Slack